haipai/prismTabulation/README.md

 Data Files
 1. prism.shp - PRISM raster cell shape file.
 Since PRISM has only the same extent and spatial resolution, you can use this shape file directly.
 Cell identifier variable：
 2. cb_2020_us_county_5m.shp - county shape file downloaded from https://www2.census.gov/geo/tiger/GENZ2020/shp/
-3. wbdhuc12.shp - converted from polygon feature from USGS HUC https://prd-tnm.s3.amazonaws.com/index.html?prefix=StagedProducts/Hydrography/WBD/National/GDB/
+3. wbdhuc8.shp, wbdhuc10, wbdhuc12.shp - converted from polygon feature from USGS HUC https://prd-tnm.s3.amazonaws.com/index.html?prefix=StagedProducts/Hydrography/WBD/National/GDB/
 The huc shape files are not included due to the large size.
+Another observation is that there is a size limit of 2GB for .shp file, so it is better to work with feature class in a gdb.
 4. .csv - county intersection file with PRISM cells
 5. .csv - HUC8 intersection file with PRISM cells
 6. .csv - HUC12 intersection file with PRISM cells